Introduction to PvP

 Arena

-The PvP mode of Eversoul, you select 5 characters to form your attack and defense teams and choose the opponent to attack.
-The fights are completely automatic without the option to manual, and as such you can completely skip them from the attack screen itself making them go very quickly.
+The fights are completely automatic and as such you can skip them from the attack screen itself, making them go very fast.
 Since it's fully automatic, positioning and choosing counter souls to the enemy is the important part here.
-But eversoul being the generous game it is, allows you to infinitely refresh your opponents every 5 seconds, allowing you to get easy matches for maximum score gains (supplemented by the fact that many players use weak defense teams on purpose to allow others to win easily).
+Players may infinitely refresh opponents every 5 seconds, letting you fish for easy matches for maximum score gains.

 Champions Arena